Just25ine/Just25ine.github.io/README.md

 ### For and While Loops with If, Elif and Else Conditions:

-Loops and conditions are tools that are often used for more complex operations, but in and of itself, they are complex and a little more difficult to employ.
+Loops and conditions are tools that are often used for more complex operations, but in and of themselves, they are complex and a little more difficult to employ.
 They can be used to make complex systems, such as in this example.

 [Example](For-and-While-Loop-Example.htm)

-Thank you for taking the time to look through my portfolio!
+## Thank you for taking the time to look through my portfolio!
+Cheers!